regentcollege/summer-swift/README.md

 Here is how this project isolates complexity:
 - **Model**: Data, including the means to instantiate from source; in this case it is Firestore NSDictionary.
 - **ViewModel**: Data formed for specific view purposes.
 Only show data from the model that the view actually needs.
 Combine and massage fields with presentation logic.
 - **DocumentStore** (aka repository): Data CRUD (create, read, update, delete).
-This service is injected into the ViewControllers and tells them when it has updates.
+This service is injected into the ViewControllers, sets them as its delegate, and tells them when it has updates with documentsDidUpdate().
 - **DetailViewControllers** and **TableViewCells**: A view with injected ViewModel(s).
 - **ViewController**: Everything else.
 Use extensions to separate concerns.